 Its beginnings were inauspicious.
 Called Notoriety, and situated next to Harvest Wholefoods in the Grey Lynn shops, the venture did not succeed.
-Hart worked on building sites for a time, until he got a call from Priestley about another shop he was setting up at the top of Mt Eden Rd, near where the Powerstation sits today.
+Hart worked on building sites for a time, until he got a call in 1984 from Priestley about another shop he was setting up at the top of Mt Eden Rd, near where the Powerstation sits today.

 The unforgettable name came about in a conversation where they were taking the piss out of the phrase “real groovy” – the name back then having insufferable hippie connotations – and it stuck.
 The new store almost didn’t, with barely enough sales to keep it afloat, even with both owners taking on second jobs.
 A move to an equally cramped space at 492 Queen St helped, but it was the 1991 relocation to 438 Queen St that really made Real Groovy rock.

 This appropriately worn, jaded-looking space had a history going back to the 1920s as Dixieland, a jazz cabaret which opened in 1922 and stayed until late 1925 when it moved to Pt.
 Chevalier.
-From the late 1920 a car dealership operated here under a variety of names through to at least the 1950s, although perhaps not continuously as after a fire, The New Dixieland Cabaret opened in the space in 1939 only to close in 1943.
+From the late 1920s a car dealership operated here under a variety of names through to at least the 1950s, although perhaps not continuously as, after a fire, The New Dixieland Cabaret opened in the space in 1939 only to close in 1943.
 In the 1970s, a camping goods retailer set up shop, and it was a market for a brief spell in the 80s.
 But before Real Groovy, the neglected venue sat vacant for years.